kamjamaya/osTicket-installation/README.md

 # osTicket Installation

-This tutorial outlines the installation of osTicket.
+This tutorial outlines the prerequisites and installation of the open source ticketing system, osTicket.

 # Environments and Technologies Used